The March of the Kings: Origin and attributions

 The precise origins of both the tune and the lyrics are uncertain and debated.

 The lyrics are regularly attributed to Joseph-François Domergue (1691 – 2 April 1728, died in Avignon), priest-dean of Aramon, in the Gard, from 1724 to 1728, whose name appears on the first manuscript copy of the lyrics, dated 1742 and preserved in the library of Avignon.

 The text was published in Paris in 1759 in the Recueil de cantiques spirituels provençaux et françois gravés par le Sieur Hue.
 Subsequently, the work was added to the various (expanded) editions of the Provençal Christmas collection by the poet and composer of the seventeenth century Nicolas Saboly (1614–1675) to which it has often and erroneously been attributed.

 According to the 1742 document, the text can be sung on the tune of a Marche de Turenne ('March of Turenne').
 This mention corresponds to the established practice of christmasists, consisting of placing their texts on "known" French songs spread by the printing press.
 One hypothesis is that this Marche de Turenne would be a military march dating back to the 17th century, in honor of the victories of Marshal Turenne, Such a Marche de Turenne has however not been found.
 Some authors wanted to attribute it to Jean-Baptiste Lully, although no document corroborates this attribution.

-An Avignon tradition rather dates the Marche de Turenne back to the fifteenth century, at the time of King René (1409–1480), while some authors from the late 19th century and the beginning of the 20th leaned towards a reference to Raimond de Turenne (1352–1413), known as "The Scourge of Provence", grand-nephew of Pope Clement VI and nephew of Pope Gregory XI.
+An Avignon tradition rather dates the Marche de Turenne back to the fifteenth century, at the time of King René (1409–1480), while some authors from the late 19th century and the beginning of the 20th leaned towards a reference to Raymond VIII of Turenne (1352–1413), known as "The Scourge of Provence", grand-nephew of Pope Clement VI and nephew of Pope Gregory XI.

 In the 21st century, several American scholars have suggested that the March of the Kings has a medieval origin dating back to the 13th century.
 It could then be one of the oldest Christmas carols listed with Veni redemptor gentium and one of the first entirely composed in vernacular, and not in Latin.

 According to research carried out by the scholar Stéphen d'Arve (Edmond de Catelin) at the end of the nineteenth century, the only known score is that of Étienne-Paul Charbonnier (1793–1872), organist at the Aix Cathedral, who, perhaps taking it from the chain of its predecessors, had reconstructed it from memory by modifying its orchestration as new instruments were introduced.
 Henri Maréchal, an inspector of the Conservatoires de France having done research at the request of Frédéric Mistral, thought that La Marcha dei Rèis must have been composed by Abbé Domergue himself.